michaelthorne/front-end-code-guide/README.md

 <a name="css-terminology"></a>
 ### 4.2 Terminology

-A rule set (also called "rule") consists of a selector followed by a declaration block.
+A rule set (also called “rule”) consists of a selector followed by a declaration block:

 ```
 [selector] {